IvanPalm/HomeServer/services/freshrss/README.md

-## Caddy Setup Guide
+## FreshRSS Setup Guide

-This guide provides step-by-step instructions to set up Caddy as a reverse proxy in a Dockerized environment.
+This guide provides step-by-step instructions to set up FreshRSS as a reverse proxy in a Dockerized environment.

 ---